olin-electric-motorsports/olin-electric-motorsports/projects/can_api/README.md

 ### Goals

 * A DBC file can be generated from the individual YAML files
-* All message collisions are detected before collisions are detected
+* All message collisions are detected at compile-time
 * A `.c` and `.h` file are generated for each YAML file that include send and receive functions for each of the messages sent and received by the ECU as specified by the YAML file